willstepp/writings/the-dogs-of-santiago/dos_notes.md

+The conversation about what do I know with my own two eyes...take that to its conclusion.
+Does God exist?
+What is good?
+What is right?
+I don't know.
+Then, the doctor should tell him to "Figure it out."
+This should reflect the end of the book, his observation of the boy and the dog.

-Why concern is he of yours?
+What concern is he of yours?
 Never mind that, how do you get to San Bernardo from here?
 This is not my business.